 Interested?
 Also check out FlannelJax's Grand Rapids location.
 These two places have different rules and requirements, so be sure to read their FAQs closely.

 Do you ever find yourself just wanting to break something?
 Break Room Therapy provides a safe environment that allows you to release your emotions physically without any repercussions.
 Forget screaming into a pillow; scream at the top of your lungs!
 Swing a bat to a set of dishes, and you’ll feel your anger melt away.

-Reservations are recommended, although walk-ins are available if there’s a room open.
+Reservations are recommended.
 Once you arrive, you can pick out your smashing object of choice, such as a baseball bat or hammer, put on your safety gear, and get smashing.

 Participants must either be over the age of 18 or aged 13+ with a parent/guardian who will be staying on the premises during the session.
 As you can imagine, closed-toe shoes are required, and anyone suspected of being intoxicated will have to sit out.

 With go karts, an arcade, and laser tag, Craig's Cruisers has many options to enjoy.

 Photo Credit: Photo courtesy of Craig’s Cruisers.
 Photography by Chad Ronald.